Internal deadline: January 26, 2015 (2015/2016 TBA)

 National committee interview: No

 Selection process: Applicants must submit all materials to the Office of Fellowships and Grants by the internal deadline.
 An internal (Whitman) committee will review all proposals and conduct interviews.
 One recipient and one alternate will be chosen by the committee.
-Final review and approval of all recommended proposals rests solely with the Davis UWC Scholars Program.
+Final review and selection of all projects rests solely with the Davis UWC Scholars Program.
 Project funds will be sent by Davis to each school for distribution to grant recipients.
-Grants are made upon assurance that the project proposed will be undertaken during the summer of 2014.
-The intention is to fund 100 projects, with at least one at each of the Davis UWC Scholar schools.
+Grants are made upon assurance that the project proposed will be undertaken during the summer of 2015.

 Contact information: http://www.davisprojectsforpeace.org/